dblairchappell/Prigogine/README.md

 ## Overview of the Project:

-Prigogine is a domain-specific language and development environment for scientists wanting to develop large-scale agent-based models but lacking the knowledge neccessary to take advantage of high-performance computing technology.
+Prigogine is a domain-specific language and development environment for researchers wanting to develop large-scale multi-agent and discrete-time models but lacking the knowledge necessary to take advantage of high performance computing technology.

-By utilising Python's multiprocessing module and the NumPy package for n-dimensional arrays, it is hoped that the performance capabilities of modelling frameworks like Repast HPC and FLAME, and the productiveness associated with Python's high-level sytax, can be brought together in one convenient package.
+By utilising Python's NumPy package for n-dimensional arrays, it is hoped that the performance capabilities of modelling frameworks like Repast HPC and FLAME, and the productiveness associated with Python's high-level syntax, can be brought together in one convenient package.

 The project is at a relatively early stage and is presently focussed on getting single-core functionality up and running.
-The target timeframe for getting the first version released is mid-september 2015.
+The target timeframe for getting the first version released is mid-September 2015.

 #### Example of Working Model:

 ##### Model Definition Script

     model labourmarket [
+        messageboards [
+            householdIds (1,1)
+        ]
         variables [
             meanWeeksEmployed
             meanReserveWages